 \section{Conclusion}

-Intelligent Design 4.0 represents a critical inflection point in the ongoing evolution of design intelligence, shifting from data-driven assistance to multi-agent autonomy empowered by foundation AI models.
-In this paper, we reviewed the paradigm evolution of Intelligent Design through four developmental stages, and presented a multi-agent-based framework for ID 4.0.
-Beyond reviewing past developments, we have outlined future directions and open challenges toward a more scalable, practical, effective design paradigm.
-We hope this work offers both conceptual foundations and actionable perspectives to guide researchers, designers, and developers in advancing the next generation of intelligent design systems.
+Intelligent Design 4.0 marks a critical inflection point in the evolution of design intelligence, transitioning from data-driven assistance to multi-agent autonomy empowered by foundation models such as LLMs.
+In this paper, we reviewed the paradigm evolution of intelligent design through four stages, and proposed a framework for implementing ID 4.0.
+Beyond reviewing past developments, we have outlined future directions and open challenges, including the need for robust design data foundations, more flexible mechanisms for agent collaboration, and new approaches to formulating multi-scale and evolving design problems and goals.
+We hope this paper could offer both conceptual foundations and actionable perspectives to guide researchers, designers, and developers in advancing the next generation of intelligent design.